 As of the date of this annual report, we have implemented several initiatives to further commit to copyright protection.
 In May 2014, we entered into a content protection agreement with the MPAA and its members, which are six major U.S. entertainment content providers.
-We have agreed to implement a comprehensive system of measures designed to prevent unauthorized downloading of and access to such content providers' works.
-Among these content protection measures, we have agreed to (1) implement a filtering system that will be applied to these content providers video content, (2) filter these content providers' video content prior to making any such content available to our users through our websites or client applications, (3) adopt state-of-the-art fingerprinting-based filtering technologies, (4) cooperate with these content providers going forward to ensure the effectiveness of our content protection measures, and (5) incorporate additional content protection measures to the extent that they are necessary to effectively protect against copyright infringement.
-However, our copyright protection measures would not be able to fully protect us against copyright infringement suits.
+In that agreement, we agreed to implement a comprehensive system of measures designed to prevent unauthorized downloading of and access to such content providers' works.
+After beginning the roll-out for several months, we suspended implementation of the filter but have identified and are in the process of implementing a new filter.
+Even with the implementation of a new filter, however, our copyright protection measures would not be able to fully protect us against copyright infingement suits.
 For example, in January 2015, a number of MPAA member studios filed copyright infringement lawsuits against us in the Shenzhen Nanshan District Court in China, and, as of the date of this annual report, the cases are awaiting decisions of first instance.
-For details, see "Item 3.
+For details, see 'Item 3.
 Key Information-D. Risk Factors-Risks related to our business-We face and expect to continue to face copyright infringement claims and other related claims, including claims based on content available through our services, which could be time-consuming and costly to defend and may result in damage awards, injunctive relief and/or court orders, divert our management's attention and financial resources and adversely impact our business" and "Item 8.
 Financial Information-A. Consolidated Statements and Other Financial Information-Legal Proceedings."